MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/define-your-custom-view.md

 |Value|Description
 |-|-
-|Starts with|The pin is a match if the user's search string starts with the pin's search string
+|Starts with|The pin is a match if the user's search string starts with the pin's search string.
 |Ends with|The pin is a match if the user's search string ends with the pin's search string.
 |Contains|The pin is a match if the user's search string contains the pin's search string.